MartinThoma/awesome-rust-apps/README.md

 Did I miss something?
 Please open a PR!

-Apps need to have at least 1000 stars on Github.
+* Apps need to have at least 1000 stars on Github.
 If the project is not on Github, I'll consider it on a case-by-case basis.
+* Best of its kind: If there are multiple apps in the same category, I'll take "the best" one.
+That will most likely be the most popular one by Github stars.